ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 ##### Prerender

 Prerender allows us to preload all of the assets at a given URL.

-> This is like opening the URL in a hidden tab – all the resources are downloaded, the DOM is created, the page is laid out, the CSS is applied, the JavaScript is executed, etc. If the user navigates to the specified href, then the hidden page is swapped into view making it appear to load instantly.
+Using prerender loads all of the prerendered page’s assets, executes JavaScript, and applies styles, as if the page was already opened by the user.
+This can be useful for multi-page content where it is likely that a user will load the second screen of page content.

 ```
 <link rel="prerender" href="http://example.com“>